pagkly/Zed/Investopedia4/Ledger Balance Definition.md

 Remember, the ledger balance is the balance at the beginning of the day, not the end balance.
 The end balance is usually calculated at the end of the day—the same as the available balance.

-When you log into your mobile or online banking, you may not see the most updated information.
+When you log into your mobile or [[Online Banking|online banking]], you may not see the most updated information.
 Some banks display both the current and available balances, so consumers can tell how much they have to use at their disposal.

 Similarly, don't rely on bank statements either.
 As noted above, balances displayed on statements are taken from a ledger balance on the statement date.
-Keep in mind, if you've conducted any transaction after the statement date—deposits, withdrawals, written checks, or anything else—they will affect your available balance.
+Keep in mind, if you've conducted any transaction after the statement date—deposits, withdrawals, written checks, or anything else—they [[Will|will]] affect your available balance.

 In order to ensure you're working with the most updated balance at all times, it's always important to keep your records up to date.
 You may consider keeping your own ledger, with a running total of your balance after considering any and all transactions through your account.